 The space shuttle was an amazing spacecraft that served NASA for 30 years.
 From 1981-2011, the space shuttle flew 135 missions.
 The shuttle carried satellites to orbit; transported parts, cargo and crew to build the International Space Station; and helped NASA learn about living and working in space.

 However, the space shuttle was not designed to travel beyond low Earth orbit.
-For instance, it could not stay in space for much more than two weeks at a time.
-When a spacecraft returns from a deep space mission, it will return at high speeds.
-The space shuttle was not built to resist the high temperatures of a high-speed return.
+And it could not stay in space for much more than two weeks at a time, which is far too short for a deep space mission.

 More About Orion

 Video: Exploring Beyond